-Restricted to students admitted to the following program(s): Fluid Power Maintenance, Industrial Mechanic, Industrial Mechanical Tech
+Restricted to students admitted to the following program(s): Fluid Power Maintenance, Mechatronics Specialist, Mechatronics Technician

-419-116 Basic Hydraulics // 2 cr
+419-116 | Basic Hydraulics // 2 Credits

 This course exposes the student to the theories and basic components of hydraulics.
 Basic component construction and operation is explored.
 The theory of function is supplemented by hands on disassembly and assembly of actual industrial components.
 The course is presented in the individual study mode to allow the students flexibility in scheduling their time.

-Restricted to students admitted to the following program(s): Fluid Power Maintenance, Industrial Mechanical Mechanical Maintenance
+Restricted to students admitted to the following program(s): Fluid Power Maintenance, Mechanical Maintenance, Mechatronics Specialist, Mechatronics Technician

-419-117 Basic Pneumatics // 2 cr
+419-117 | Basic Pneumatics // 2 Credits

 This course exposes the student to the theories and basic components of pneumatics.
 Basic component construction and operation is explored.
 The theory of function is supplemented by hands on disassembly and assembly of actual industrial components.
 The course is presented in the individual study mode to allow the students flexibility in scheduling their time.

-Restricted to students admitted to the following program(s): Fluid Power Maintenance, Industrial Mechanical Mechanical Maintenance
+Restricted to students admitted to the following program(s): Fluid Power Maintenance, Mechanical Maintenance, Mechatronics Specialist, Mechatronics Technician

-419-118 Pneumatic System Operations // 2 cr
+419-118 | Pneumatic System Operations // 2 Credits